badri001/Face-Detect/README.md

 # Face-Detect
- Program to detect face using python with opencv
+  Detecting face using python with opencv

 Run the program like this: